ovis-hpc/ldms/ldms/scripts/ldms_pll-ldms-static-test.rst

 The LDMSD command supports the following options.
 Note that all -P options are processed before all -p options in a single LDMSD call.

+-a
+   | This option hints that the daemon is an aggregator.
+The present
+     effect of this is to keep the ldmsd log on global storage instead of fast storage (as aggregator logs tend to be very large).

 -p <prolog file>
    |